-n.
+o.
 Assessments by the Board of Governors

-The Board of Governors assesses the Reserve Banks to fund its operations based on each Reserve Bank's capital and surplus balances as of December 31 of the previous year.
-The Board of Governors also assesses each Reserve Bank for the expenses incurred for the U.S. Treasury to issue and retire Federal Reserve notes based on each Reserve Bank's share of the number of notes comprising the System's net liability for Federal Reserve notes on December 31 of the previous year.
+The Board of Governors assesses the Reserve Banks to fund its operations based on each Reserve Bank's capital and surplus balances as of December 31 of the prior year.
+The Board of Governors also assesses each Reserve Bank for the expenses incurred for the U.S. Treasury to prepare and retire Federal Reserve notes based on each Reserve Bank's share of the number of notes comprising the System's net liability for Federal Reserve notes on December 31 of the prior year.

-o.
+p.
 Taxes

 The Reserve Banks are exempt from federal, state, and local taxes, except for taxes on real property.
-The Bank's real property taxes were \$2 million for each of the years ended December 31, 2006 and 2005, respectively, and are reported as a component of "Occupancy expense."
+The Bank's real property taxes were \$2 million for each of the years ended December 31, 2007 and 2006, and are reported as a component of "Occupancy expense."

-p.
+q.
 Restructuring Charges